chiyeon/persimmonsai-files/conversation_generation.md

 python convert.py --outfile "$out" --vocab-dir . "$file" --ctx 512 --pad-vocab
 ```

-With our `gguf` file in hand, we can have a conversation with it using the following.

 ## Testing
-Once our `.gguf` file is obtained, we can test it with the following.
+With our `.gguf` file in hand, we can test it with the following.

 ```console
 ./main --log-disable -m /tmp/out.gguf --in-prefix '' --escape --reverse-prompt '\n= ' -i